JaredCorduan/CIPs/CIP-1694/README.md

 that are involved will need ample time to register themselves and to become familiar with the process.

 Special provisions will apply in the initial bootstrap phase.
-Firstly, during the bootstrap phase, a quorum vote from the constitutional committee is sufficient to change the protocol parameters.
+Firstly, during the bootstrap phase, a vote from the constitutional committee is sufficient to change the protocol parameters.
-Secondly, during the bootstrap phase, a quorum vote from the constitutional committee, together with a sufficient SPO vote, is sufficient to initiate a hard fork.
+Secondly, during the bootstrap phase, a vote from the constitutional committee, together with a sufficient SPO vote, is sufficient to initiate a hard fork.
 No other actions are possible during the bootstrap phase.